Migrating to Babelfish

 Once the schema and data have been migrated successfully, you can reconfigure your client applications to connect to the Babelfish instance instead of to SQL Server.
 Point your applications to the new data source, and launch your tests.

 To a client, Babelfish is expected to look just like a normal SQL Server.
-Unless you hit a limitation, your apps should work normally.
+Your apps should work normally.
 However, we recommend thorough testing.

 Moving to production